tbpatj/Particle-Morph-Engine/readme.md

 Call the library init function passing in the particle container id as a string, the command will run synchronously and throw errors if something is wrong.
 The second parameter you pass can override default values for the particle engine, such as how many particles are in the background

+if using npm, you may need to preface particles with global

 ```
 particles.init("particle-container")
+// or global.particles("particle-container")
 ```

 Check if the library initialization was successful